-Nunna My Heros: After Barkley Hendricks' Icon for my Man Superman 1969, 2011 Acrylic, gold leaf, oil stick on canvas 160 x 125.7 cm Image Courtesy of Lyons Wier Gallery, New York, and the artist continent, a gilded background, a hand crafted altar-like frame, twenty-seven pairs of individually painted high heels on the floor, and iridescent paint that produces a mystical glow when seen under black light.8 This extreme overabundance speaks to the larger than life persona of Fela and the way in which the man and his myth have become one.
+Nunna My Heros: After Barkley Hendricks' Icon for my Man Superman 1969, 2011 Acrylic, gold leaf, oil stick on canvas 160 x 125.7 cm Image Courtesy of Lyons Wier Gallery, New York, and the artist crown of thorns around a sacred flaming heart in the shape of the reversed African continent, a gilded background, a hand crafted altar-like frame, twenty-seven pairs of individually painted high heels on the floor, and iridescent paint that produces a mystical glow when seen under black light.
+This extreme overabundance speaks to the larger than life persona of Fela and the way in which the man and his myth have become one.